Losenmann/hacs-auth-aaa/README.md

        - type: homeassistant
    ```
 > [!NOTE]
 > The `meta: true` directive is responsible for writing some variables to standard output to populate the user account created in Home Assistant with additional data.
-Removing the directive will disable authorization in Home Assistant using the script.
+Removing the directive will disable authorization in Home Assistant using the script.\
+> The script supports running as an executable file for this you need to set execution rights.
+By default, HACS removes permission data.

 #### **IF USED RADIUS**
-   1. Add data from the file [dictionary](./dictionary) to the RADIUS server's `dictionary` file
+   1. Add data from the file [dictionary](./dictionary) to the RADIUS server's `dictionary` file.
-   2. Set the user's `Hass-Group` attribute to `system-users`
+   2. Set the user's `Hass-Group` attribute to `system-users`:

       | Attribute | Type | Value | Description |
       | :-- | :--: | :-----: | :---------- |